 In Benton County, in Southeastern Washington, lays Richland – a city situated at the confluence of the Yakima River and the Columbia River - also known as Tri-Cities with Pasco and Kennewick for company.
-Richland is more famous for being center of production and research in nuclear energy and related technology and home to Pacific Northwest National Laboratory (PNNL)) since 1965.
+Richland is more famous for being the center of production and research in nuclear energy and related technology and is home to the Pacific Northwest National Laboratory (PNNL) since 1965.

-Predominantly an agriculture-based city thanks to highly favorable Columbia Basin, Richland becomes a but-natural choice for a base for food processing companies like ConAgra/Lamb-Weston.
+An agriculture-based city thanks to the highly favorable Columbia Basin, Richland has become a natural choice for a base for food processing companies like ConAgra/Lamb-Weston.

-W R Amon and his son Howard laid down the foundation of Richland in 1904-05, when they bought 2,300 acres of land on the north bank of Yakima river as a town site.
-They registered the site with the Benton County courthouse in 1906 upon its approval as Richland by the postal authorities 1905.
+W R Amon and his son Howard laid down the foundation of Richland in 1904-05 when they bought 2,300 acres of land on the north bank of Yakima river as a town site.
+They registered the site with the Benton County courthouse in 1906 upon its approval as Richland by the postal authorities in 1905.
 Finally, on April 28, 1910, the city was incorporated as Washington's fourth-class city.